Freud's Sister: Author's Inspiration

-Goce Smilevski writes in the Author's Note of Freud’s Sister that he was surprised by the lack of knowledge on the sisters that Freud left behind in Vienna to die in a concentration camp.
+Goce Smilevski writes in the Author's Note of Freud’s Sister that he was surprised by the lack of knowledge on the sisters that Freud left behind in Vienna, who later died in a concentration camp.
 All he could find out about her from letters was that she lived alone, her family felt pity for her, and while her mother treated her badly, she cared for her parents until they died.
 He chose Adolfina because “the silence around Adolfina is so loud that I could write this novel in no other way then in her voice.”

 Translation

 This novel was translated by Christiana Kramer, a Slavic and Balkan language professor at the University of Toronto.

 Critical reception

 Joyce Carol Oates in the New York Review of Books writes, "many readers may find [Freud's Sister] mesmerizing and some will find [it] highly controversial."
 The way Freud's character is portrayed in Freud's Sister has been seen by some as character assassination.
 Not only that, but Oates also has some harsh words for how Adolfina is portrayed, describing the character as "scarcely articulate, and exasperatingly passive, to a degree that suggests mental retardation."
 Smilevski responded to this criticism by arguing that people who display these characteristics do not have to be mentally challenged, and through Adolfina's depression she is more able to examine herself and "the meaning of existence."